skbingumalla/github-slideshow/_posts/0000-01-02-skbingumalla.md

 layout: slide
 title: "Welcome to our Sunil's slide!"
 ---
-This is skbingumalla file
-Use the left arrow to go back!This is Sunil Bingumalla file This is Sunil Bingumalla file
+This is Sunil Bingumalla file
 Use the left arrow to go back!